 When you visit our team, each of these non-invasive treatment options will be customized by your rheumatologist to suit your body and your condition.
 We’ll work alongside you to develop the treatment plan that’s best for you, listening thoroughly to your recovery goals and determining how best to achieve them.

-Causes for connective tissue diseases can vary widely, with some being linked to genetics and injury and some having causes that are still unclear to researchers.
+Causes for connective tissue diseases can vary widely, with some being linked to genetics and some having causes that are still unclear to researchers.
 If you have a family history of connective tissue disease, you may be at a higher risk of developing one yourself.

 Yes!
 Southland Rheumatology Center is proud to accept insurance, and many patients are able to receive coverage for their connective tissue disease therapy.
 Please visit our page to view our list of accepted providers -- if you don’t see your provider listed, we encourage you to give us a call and discuss your options with our friendly, knowledgeable staff.

 At Southland Rheumatology Center, we make it as simple as possible for you to get back to living your life the way you love to live it.
-Just use our to make your appointment, and please feel free to call us with any questions you have prior to your visit.
+Just use our to make your appointment, and please feel free to call us at with any questions you have prior to your visit.
 We’re here to help.